walmartlabs/concord-website/docs/getting-started/docker.md

     greeting: "Hello, world!"
 ```

-Which is equivalent to running
+The above invocation is equivalent to running

 ```
 docker run -i --rm \
 -v /path/to/process/workDir:/workspace \